Learn to listen!

 The performer no longer gets instant feedback from a crowd, and the audience is purely listening rather than being immersed in the experience of a live show.
 Of course with the popularity of youtube and other formats for streaming video, it’s increasingly popular to watch whole gigs happening on the other side of the world.

 What does this teach us when thinking about the recording process?

-Well we can think of a recording as a one-way communication.
-For these reasons I've mentioned, it can be difficult to retain the same levels of excitement and interest we might perceive in a live performance.
+Well, we can think of a recording as one-way communication.
+For these reasons I’ve mentioned, it can be difficult to retain the same levels of excitement and interest we might perceive in a live performance.

 Your recording studio plays a significant role in this.
 But aside from the technical aspects, we must remember that recording and mixing is a creative process as well.
 Musicians who are new to recording sometimes make the mistake of thinking that hiring an expensive studio or buying the best equipment they can afford will allow them to make a great record.

 Sadly you can’t make a great track just by using the best gear money can buy.
 Getting the best technical and emotional performance from the artist during the recording is important, but it isn’t the whole picture.
 We shouldn’t forget the REAL magic — much of this happens after the band leaves the studio!

 A music producer can be thought of as a conductor, directing the musicians towards an end goal.
 But an engineer has to use all their tools and skills to give the mix that same level of excitement experienced when first hearing the music played live.

 Subtle nuances of blending instruments together, the drama and dynamic sound in a live room have to translate well onto the listener’s headphones or a car stereo.
 There are hundreds of books and articles on “how to make your mix sound great”, but not many that give a clear explanation of what real music mixing is about – which is creating and maintaining this feeling of excitement and “life” in a track.